BGorenc/WiFi_Controlled_Lightsaber/README.md

 The web interface allows users to control the lightsaber.
 When a client connects to the server, the program checks for incoming data.
 If there is data available, it reads the data and processes the commands.
 The program interprets the received commands and performs the corresponding actions to control the lightsaber's state and color.
 This is done through the use of simple GET requests that are submitted through a form from the client.

 The web interface displays a selection of colors and an option to turn off the lightsaber and can be easily customized.
-When a user selects a color or the turn off option and submits the form, the program updates the LED strips accordingly.
+When a user selects a color or the turn off option and submits the form, the program updates the LED strips accordingly with a simply power on/off animation.

 <br/>